jindrichmynarz/dataquiz/README.md

 ## Development

-Run development build via `npm run watch`.

-Run tests via `npm run test`.
+This application is built by [Shadow CLJS](https://shadow-cljs.github.io/docs/UsersGuide.html).
+You can run the development build via `npm run watch`.
+Tests can be run via `npm run test`.